 Plugs and Fittings

 When installing pipe fittings or pipe plugs care must be taken to avoid over-tightening.
 Most pipe plugs and fittings are tapered and an overly-tight pipe plug or fitting can crack the casting.
-Do not use thread sealants which contain Teflon.
-Do not try to screw the plugs in flush with the casting; they only need to be snug.
+Do not use thread sealants which contain Teflon , and do not use Teflon tape.
+Use a high-heat sealer designed specifically for exhaust manifold plugs, like the Permatex High Performance/Temperature Thread Sealant.
+Do not try to screw tapered plugs in flush with the casting; they only need to be snug.